Skip navigation

 Before taking clonidine,

-• tell your doctor and pharmacist if you are allergic to clonidine, any of its ingredients, clonidine patches, or any other medications.
+• tell your doctor and pharmacist if you are allergic to clonidine, any of its ingredients, any other medications, or any of the ingredients in clonidine tablets, extended-release tablets, or extended-release oral suspension.
 Ask your pharmacist for a list of the ingredients.
+Also tell your doctor if you have ever had a skin reaction or rash after using clonidine patches.

 • tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
 If you become pregnant while taking clonidine, call your doctor.